 Certain information included herein is forward-looking information within the meaning of applicable Canadian securities laws.
 Forward-looking information may include statements regarding the objectives, business strategies to achieve those objectives, expected financial results, risk management, economic or market conditions, and the outlook of or involving Superior, Superior LP and its businesses.
-Such information is typically identified by words such as anticipate, believe, continue, could, estimate, expect, plan, intend, forecast, future, guidance, may, predict, project, should, strategy, target, will or similar expressions suggesting future outcomes.
+Such information is typically identified by words such as anticipate, believe, continue, could, estimate, expect, plan, intend, forecast, future, outlook, guidance, may, predict, project, should, strategy, target, will or similar expressions suggesting future outcomes.

-Forward-looking information in this AIF may include business strategy and objectives, development plans and programs, business conditions, business expansion and improvement projects, market conditions in Canada and the U.S., future income taxes and the basis of preparation of future tax returns, the impact of proposed changes to Canadian tax legislation or U.S. tax legislation, future economic conditions, future exchange rates and exposure to such rates and incremental earnings associated with such risks, dividend strategy, payout ratio, expected weather, expectations in respect of global economic environment, Superior's trading strategies and the risk involved in these strategies, the impact of certain hedges on future reported earnings and cash flows, commodity prices and costs, the impact of contracts for commodities, demand for propane, heating oil and similar products, demand for chemicals including sodium chlorate and chlor-alkali, anticipated costs, effect of operational and technological improvements, future working capital levels, expected governmental regulatory regimes and legislation and their expected impact on regulatory and compliance costs, expectations for the outcome of existing and potential legal and contractual claims, expectations relating to the renegotiation of collective bargaining agreements, expected leverage ratios and debt repayment, estimated regulatory costs, Superior's ability to obtain financing on acceptable terms, expected life of facilities and statements regarding net working capital and capital expenditure requirements of Superior or Superior LP.
+Forward-looking information in this AIF may include future financial position, consolidated and business segment outlooks, business strategy and objectives, development plans and programs, business expansion and cost structure and other improvement projects, expected product margins and sales volumes, market conditions in Canada and the US, expected synergies from the integration of Canwest synergies associated with the NGL acquisition, expected seasonality of demand, future economic conditions, demand for chemicals including sodium chlorate and chloralkali, expected governmental regulatory regimes and legislation and their expected impact on regulatory and compliance costs, expectations for the outcome of existing and potential legal and contractual claims, our ability to obtain financing on acceptable terms, expected life of facilities and statements regarding net working capital and capital expenditure requirements of Superior or Superior LP.

 Forward-looking information is provided for the purpose of providing information about management's expectations and plans about the future and may not be appropriate for other purposes.
 Forward-looking information herein is based on various assumptions and expectations that Superior believes are reasonable in the circumstances.
 No assurance can be given that these assumptions and expectations will prove to be correct.
 Those assumptions and expectations are based on information currently available to Superior, including information obtained from third party industry analysts and other third party sources, and the historic performance of Superior's businesses.
-Such assumptions include anticipated financial performance, current business and economic trends, the amount of future dividends paid by Superior, business prospects, availability and utilization of tax basis, regulatory developments, currency, exchange and interest rates, trading data, cost estimates and the assumptions set forth below; such assumptions are subject to the risks and uncertainties set forth below.
+Such assumptions include anticipated financial performance, current business and economic trends, the amount of future dividends paid by Superior, business prospects, availability and utilization of tax basis, regulatory developments, currency, exchange and interest rates, trading data, future commodity prices, oil and gas industry activity levels, cost estimates and the assumptions set forth below; such assumptions are subject to the risks and uncertainties set forth below.